 Filing and payment deadline

-You must file your D.C. returns and pay any income tax on or by April 15 each year, just as you do with your federal returns most tax years.
+While this year is a bit different, generally you must file your D.C. returns and pay any income tax on or by April 15 each year, just as you do with your federal returns most tax years.
 If the 15th falls on a weekend or a holiday, the deadline shifts to the next business day.

 If you need more time, you can get a filing extension for Oct.
 15 by submitting a request to the OTR on or before the annual deadline.
 If you’re living or traveling overseas, you can request an additional filing extension of six months.
 However, that won’t delay your tax payment.
 Even if you get an extension, you still have to pay the taxes you owe by the April 15 deadline to avoid interest and penalties on the outstanding balance.